How to make it

 Tip: put your vases in the spotlight!
 Finish your Easter table by placing the egg vases on a nice shelf and light a candle for extra atmosphere.
 You can also make a hole at the bottom of the eggshell and insert tulips or other flowers through it.

-Discover our Easter dossier full of inspiration or check out our seasonal DIYs, such a delicious floral bread for your Easter tablechewy chocolate cookies made with leftover Easter eggs or this green egg wreath to decorate your home.
+Discover our Easter dossier full of inspiration or check out our seasonal DIYs, such a beautiful Easter wreath with dried flowers or a Kokedama.